 The History of Anemone Flowers in Greek Mythology

-The Greeks first gave a name to the beautiful flower that is anemone, and the mythology surrounding this flower is quite impressive.
+The Greeks first gave a name to the anemone, and the mythology surrounding this flower is quite impressive.

 Long ago, in Greece, it is said that Aphrodite, the Goddess of Love, that tremendous imperturbable force that has governed the lives of men and women from time immemorial, fell for Cupid’s arrow herself.